Lee Soo-man: Slave contract

 In 2009, three members of the boy band TVXQ took their management agency SM Entertainment owned by Lee to court, claiming that the agency's 13-year-contract (often nicknamed a slave contract) was too long, too restrictive, and gave them almost none of the profits from their success.
 The following year, in 2010, South Korea's Fair Trade Commission (KFTC) created a rule that limited entertainment contracts to seven years.

-Pandora Papers
+Other controversies

-Lee Soo-man was included in the names of figures in the Pandora Papers.
+In 2015, Lee Soo-man was alleged to have violated foreign exchange rules, having failed to report real estate purchased in Los Angeles, as mandated by the Foreign Exchange Law.
+His company responded that it was a "mistake" made by their American subsidiary.
+In 2021, he was included in the names of figures in the Pandora Papers.
+He was mentioned 399 times across 280 documents, tying him to eight paper companies in Hong Kong, five of which used a nominee service to conceal the source of their funds.
+SM Entertainment denied the allegations and said the companies had been founded using his father's assets.
+Lee and SM were investigated by the National Tax Service following suspicions that he had omitted financial information and leaked company money in corporate transactions.
+As a result, SM was ordered to pay the government 20.2 billion won.